TinkerNav

 Schematic files for the TinkerNav board are available in KiCad format and available at our GitHub page.
 Schematics are licensed with the Creative Commons-Share Alike license.

-NavSpark’s GNSS viewer can be used to visualize GNSS data from the PX1122R/PX1125R or to change settings on the receiver.
-There are two methods of doing this.
-First you can use a USB to TTL serial cable such as this one from AdaFruit.
+The PX1125R/PX1122R receivers are programed from the RP2040 in our software examples, which ensures the receivers are configured correctly for the use case at hand.
+However, you can also use NavSpark’s GNSS viewer to visualize GNSS data from the PX1122R/PX1125R or to change settings on the receiver manually.
+You can use a USB to TTL serial cable such as this one from AdaFruit.
 The red power cable connects to VBATT, the black ground cable to GND, the green cable to GPIO0, and the white cable to GPIO1.
 The GNSS viewer software should recognize the input and suggest a serial speed to use.
 The PX1125R will come flashed with a speed of 115200.
 AdaFruit and others provide instructions for adding or updating drivers if your cable is not recognized by your computer.
 Instructions on using the GNSS viewer are found on NavSpark’s site.

 Programming the RP2040